 - Coaching, being coached, and reading the journals of a fellow student in your cohort will require approximately 1 hour of coaching every week and 1 hour for responding to journals/blogs during the second 12 weeks of the program.

 - Keep in mind, there is a significant applied (i.e. practice) component, which takes the form of daily application of concepts, self-reflection, and introspection (the insights of which program participants are encouraged to capture via journaling and/or video/audio blogging).
 These elements are key to changing behavior and implementing the practices you are learning well beyond the end of the learning journey.

 Overall, the weekly commitment including online and coaching elements is approximately 2.5 to 3.5 hours per week depending upon your personal reflection and journaling practice.
 This does not include the time it will take to practice or apply the various practices and concepts you are learning as part of the program.
 But since these are presumably things you’d be doing anyway, shifting your perspective or approach in doing them doesn’t add to the time it takes to carry these out.
 The only risk is that you just might be more skillful in doing them.

 Can I take the online portion of the training and forego the certification process?

 While the online portion of the program will be made broadly available later in 2018, you would not receive a coaching certification if you only completed this portion of the training.
 Instead, you would receive a certificate of completion for the online training itself, which would not qualify you necessarily to coach others using the EICC approach.
-To receive updates on our forthcoming online programs, please fill out our Emotional Intelligence Online Programs form.
+Learn more about our online training programs here.